 [Section 57A inserted by No. 58 of 2010 s.
 4.]

-57. Commissioner may issue warnings or information
+57. Warnings and information, Commissioner may issue

 (1) The Commissioner may publish (in any form) a statement identifying and giving warnings or information about any of the following —

 (a) goods that are unsatisfactory or dangerous and persons who supply or are likely to supply those goods;